 - Learn more about T. Rowe Price funds

-- Learn more about the T. Rowe Price Retirement Funds
+- Learn more about the T. Rowe Price target date funds

-You may also want to consider one of the T. Rowe Price Retirement Funds.
-Each fund offers a diversified portfolio that is professionally managed to a specific retirement date.
+You may also want to consider one of the T. Rowe Price target date funds.
+Each fund offers a diversified portfolio that is professionally managed to a specific target retirement date.
 These funds are designed to help you meet your changing financial needs as you save for, approach, and live in retirement.
-Investing in the Retirement Funds is easy.
-Simply pick the fund closest to the year you expect to retire.

 - Learn more about T. Rowe Price funds